 Mixed content in the postmeta table

-When WordPress creates a post it saves all kinds of information about that post (for example a thumbnail) in the in the wp_postmeta database table.
-If your theme then uses information from the postmeta table to insert an image it can result in mixed content if the links have been saved as http:// instead of https://.
+When WordPress creates a post, it saves all kinds of information about that post (a thumbnail, for example) within the wp_postmeta database table.
+If your theme then uses information from the postmeta table to insert an image, this can result in mixed content if the links have been saved as http:// instead of https://.
 Mixed content in the postmeta often does not result in mixed content on the frontend.
 To verify if the result creates mixed content, visit your site and check if the site has a secure lock.
-If so, this result can be safely ignored by pressing the ‘ignore’ button in the scan results.
+If so, this result can be safely ignored by pressing the ‘Ignore’ button in the scan results.

 How to fix mixed content in the postmeta table